 GAP is short for “Guaranteed Auto Protection” or “Guaranteed Asset Protection.”
-GAP insurance is an optional insurance policy available in most states from car dealerships, lending institutions or automobile insurance companies.
+GAP insurance is an optional insurance policy available in most states from car dealerships, lending institutions, or automobile insurance companies.

-GAP covers any additional amount (normally up to $5000) over what an insurance company would pay if your vehicle becomes a total loss.
+GAP covers any additional amount (generally up to $5000) over what an insurance company would pay if your vehicle becomes a total loss.
 Some GAP policies will even pay your car insurance deductible if your vehicle is deemed a total loss.

 - You buy a car from a dealer that lists for $26,000.
-After tax, title and license the total cost you pay is $28,000.
+After tax, title, and license, the total cost you pay is $28,000.

 - You put $1,000 down and now owe $27,000.

-- Your payments are $450/mo at a 0%.
+- Your payments are $450/mo at 0%.

 - You acquire comprehensive and collision (full coverage insurance) with a $500 deductible.

-- A year into your purchase you have an accident.
-You walk away without a scratch but your car is declared a total loss by your insurance company.
+- A year into your purchase, you have an accident.
+You walk away without a scratch, but your car is declared a total loss by your insurance company.

-- The insurance company determines your vehicles actual cash value is $18,200 but you still owe a balance of $21,600.
+- The insurance company determines your vehicle’s actual cash value is $18,200, but you still owe a balance of $21,600.

 The number one answer to this question is:

-Where can you Buy GAP Insurance?
+Where Can You Buy GAP Insurance?

 GAP insurance is a necessary item if you lease or buy a car with little or no money down and owe more on it than it’s worth.
 You have only a few options to purchase GAP coverage.
 Some are more expensive than others.

 They may tell you depreciation of a vehicle is not an insurable loss.
-If this is the case you may want to explore purchasing GAP insurance through your loan officer or attempting to purchase it at the car dealership where you buy the car.
+If this is the case, you may want to explore purchasing GAP insurance through your loan officer or attempting to purchase it at the car dealership where you buy the car.